Monday Morning Keynote - Joshua Kerievsky

 The Journey to Driving Breakthrough New Product Innovations at John Deere with Agile - George Tome

-- How Agile translates to domains outside of software
+- Insights on Agile outside of software

 George is a former USN hospital corpsmen, software developer, and traditional project manager.
 He is now an agile coach and champion for John Deere teams and programs.
 Among a long list of passions, he enjoys finding interesting ways of applying Scrum and Agile practices in different domains and unique situations.

-Saved By Scrum: A 13 year old's view of Scrum At Home - Aaron Vadakkan
+Saved By Scrum: A 13 year old's view of Scrum At Home - Aaron Vadakkan with Manoj Vaddakan

 Kids.
 Homework.
 Chores.
 Yelling.
 Are you having challenges at home?
 Have you heard about Scrum?
 Scrum is a process framework that helps teams work better together.
 In their presentation, Aaron and Manoj will talk about the benefits of using Scrum at home through their personal stories and experiences.
 You too can make your home fun and productive.
 You too can enroll and engage your kids to be part of their own upbringing.
 Join us to learn how we made our family happier and more productive!

 Aaron Vadakkan, Presenter

 Aaron Vadakkan is a 13-year-old who currently studies in 8th grade at Rocky Heights Middle School.
 He is also an expert on “Scrum at Home” which is the topic he will be presenting.
 He has presented this topic twice at two global gatherings in 2016.
 He had an early start with exposure to scrum, even from age 8, and he has been practicing it at home for about 4 years.